toliboff/Conference/README.md

   - NodeJS
 ### Setup
 - Make sure you have `Node NPM` installed on your computer
-- Clone or download this repo on your machine
+- Clone or download this repo on your machine: `git clone https://github.com/Conference.git`
-- Enter project directory
+- Enter project directory with command `cd Conference`
 ### Install
 - Run `npm install`
 ### Usage